MarkGotham/When-in-Rome/README.md

 # When in Rome

-This repo provides corpora and supplementary material for the following paper:
+This repo provides Roman numeral analysis corpora and supplementary material for the following paper:

 Dmitri Tymoczko, Mark Gotham, Michael Scott Cuthbert, Christopher Ariza.
 “The Romantext Format: a Flexible and Standard Method for Representing Roman Numeral Analyses”, 20th International Society for Music Information Retrieval Conference, Delft, The Netherlands, 2019.